-The Group is an independent, specialist financial services group and is a commercial business with a charitable owner and purpose, with a distinctive positioning that sets us apart from other businesses in the financial services sector.
+The Group is an independent, specialist financial services group with a charitable owner and purpose and a distinctive positioning that sets us apart from other businesses in the financial services sector.
 Our purpose is to deliver growing financial returns to our shareholder and owner, which are then distributed to charitable causes and communities, contributing to society's greater good.
 We use our distinctive proposition to create competitive advantage.